 KnownHost is a trusted cloud hosting provider that supports WordPress and other CMS.
 But when we talk about quality, this will be better than other web hosts you find on the internet.
 In fact, KnownHost is good in terms of support, and fast for hosting a website or blogs.

 Now, if there is a need for additional disk storage and resources, there are VPS and dedicated plans for all kinds of online businesses.

 For monthly hosting pricing, the first plan costs $6.71, and surprisingly, there is a free backup for your blog.
 That’s not easy to get these days when companies try to maximize their profits and sell every single add-on to bloggers like you.

 I can tell that this web host is secure.
 I tried them last year to test how things work.
-And besides the fact that SSL is free, I found that they completed the Patchman server security, which is well known in the industry, and it’s costly at the same time.
+Besides the fact that SSL is free, I found that they completed the Patchman server security, which is well-known in the industry, and it’s costly at the same time.

 Talking about web hosting security with KnownHost will need a long article just to list all the features, but the main points are:

 - They use DDoS Protection

 - There is a sophisticated system that hardens web servers and makes it very hard to hack

 - Their CloudLinux server’s isolation.
 Thus, each web hosting account is isolated, and therefore, no matter if another blog hosted on the same servers has an issue or not, your site is still safe and secure

 - Daily servers monitoring against malware and virus